vikas-0/GeekyHub/content/post/making-a-whatsapp-bot-using-python-selenium.md

 from selenium.webdriver.common.keys import Keys from selenium.common.exceptions import NoSuchElementException
 ````
-Now we will create and initialize Firefox WebDriver and make a get request to open Whatsapp Web URL.
+Now we will create and initialize a Firefox WebDriver and make a GET request to open the WhatsApp Web URL.

 ````python
 driver = webdriver.Firefox()